 This course reviews basic statistics and their application to behavioral sciences.
 Research design and methodology are presented, offering students the opportunity to develop individual research projects during the semester.
 Using research findings also is stressed.
+Prerequisite: Consent of instructor

 MRC 5338 THEORIES AND METHODS OF COGNITIVE BEHAVIORAL THERAPY 3 SEMESTER HOURS